KieranBond/MiniSpotify/README.md

 ## Changes

- * All the files used for the ui were stored into /MiniSpotifyPlayerUI.fig  (figma file).
+ * All the vectors used for the ui were stored into /MiniSpotifyPlayerUI.fig  (figma file).
  * Recolored the UI to match spotifys desktop application colors.
  * Replaced all UI icons for higher quality ones.